charles-m-doan/distinction-space/content/Supportive/On_Costs.md

 ### I.1 Why the Foundations Are Not Metaphysics in the Traditional Sense

-At the level of the Foundations, the MAF does not describe reality, posit entities, or assert a structure of being.
+At the level of the Foundations, the DC does not describe reality, posit entities, or assert a structure of being.
 It fixes the **conditions under which any description, posit, or assertion could count as anything at all**.

 Accordingly, the foundational claims are: